ChrSchu90/MullvadProxyGateway/README.md

 Because a large number of proxy endpoints is generated, the resulting configuration can become very large (12k+ lines).
 Available servers are fetched from the [Mullvad Relay API](https://api.mullvad.net/www/relays/wireguard) to keep endpoints up to date.

-Servers will be automatically added or updated when the container starts if `UpdateServersOnStartup` is enabled (default disabled).
+Servers will be automatically added or updated when the container starts if `UpdateServersOnStartup` is `true` (default `false`).
-If a new server is added to the Mullvad network, it will be assigned the next available port number after the last existing one.
+If a new server or city is added to the Mullvad network, it will be assigned to the next available port number after the last existing one.
 This prevents changes to the port assignments of existing locations.

 After that, `wg-quick` starts the WireGuard connection.